jokosu10/Android-Testing-Sample/app/explanation.md

 This will throws Null Pointer Exception, since activity objects requires a window variable.
 But Window variable only exist on your phone android.jar

+## Testing Android MVP way

+To solve this missing activity problem, we can use MVP architecture.
+MVP allows us for separating concern for contract and implementation.

+Assuming the view implementation, which is Android SDK, we can test our presenter to do it's job.

+We can "test" our view to correctly implement what presenter want.
+But this doesn't really test the actual result.
+What actually happened is we're blindly trusting Android SDK's framework to do its job.